jfukura/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-# How To Play
+This is the arcade game clone project for Udacity adjusted by Jason Fukura.
+It is a simple game in the style of "Frogger."

+## Installation

+Clone the GitHub repo or download as a zip file from `https://github.com/jfukura/frontend-nanodegree-arcade-game`.
-Open the HTML page in a browser and you're ready to go.
+Then open the index.html file in a modern web browser to get going.

+## Playing

-Simply use the arrow keys to move your character across the board.
-Watch out for the bugs, they don't stop for anyone.
+Use the arrow keys to move your player across the canvas, but avoid the bugs.

-## Be Careful!!

-Iam, Sam and Elliot are out to get you.
-If they hit you, you will start over.

-Enjoy a dance when you finish the game.
+If you and a bug collide, you will start over.
+Make it all the way to the water and you win.